fenago/Grokking-Deep-Learning/Lab_10.md

 Let’s add nonlinear functions to Tensor and then create some layer types.

-For the next chapter, you’ll need .sigmoid() and .tanh().
+For the next lab, you’ll need .sigmoid() and .tanh().
 Let’s add them to the Tensor class.
 You learned about the derivative for both quite some time ago, so this should be easy:

 ```